“I had the weirdest dream last night!”

 Normally, our bodies are paralyzed during REM sleep (except for our eye muscles and our diaphragm, which allows us to breathe).

-But in RBD, “because a switch in the brainstem is no longer immobilizing you, your muscles are free to carry out the actions in your dreams,” says sleep medicine specialist Carlos Rodriguez, MD.
+But in RBD, “because a switch in the brainstem or brain is no longer immobilizing you, your muscles are free to carry out the actions in your dreams,” says Dr. Horvat.

-RBD is most commonly observed in men over 50 years of age.
+So, how common is RBD?
+Less than 1% of adults are diagnosed with RBD.
+It’s mostly observed in men (and people designated male at birth, DMAB) over 50 years of age.
 But RBD can develop earlier in life — even in children.

-“In younger patients, RBD is most frequently observed in association with narcolepsy and in patients on antidepressant medications,” says Dr. Rodriguez.
+“In younger patients, RBD is most frequently observed in association with narcolepsy or in patients on antidepressant medications,” says Dr. Horvat.

-We cycle through each stage of sleep every 90 to 120 minutes, says Dr. Rodriguez.
-And each time we do, our REM sleep progressively lengthens.
+You cycle through each stage of sleep every 90 to 120 minutes, says Dr. Horvat.
+And each time you do, your REM sleep progressively lengthens.

-So RBD tends to happen during the last half of the night, while sleepwalking and night terrors tend to occur during the first third of the night.
+So, RBD typically happens during the last half of the night, while sleepwalking and night terrors tend to occur during the first third of the night, as these don’t happen in REM sleep.

 Safety is paramount if you or your partner have REM sleep disorder.

-“The most important thing to consider is modifying your sleep environment,” says Dr. Rodriguez.
+“The most important thing to consider is modifying your sleep environment,” says Dr. Horvat.
 “You have to make the bedroom a safe place.”

 Options to try include: